Documentation

 Tasks

-Every real conversation becomes a task with a status, the current ask, and a next step.
+Every real conversation becomes a task with a status (open, waiting, closed), the current ask, and a next step.
+Tasks group into your projects — name, optional working folder, keyword auto-match.

 add_task